 #4 Having a clean home puts you in a better headspace

-A dirty disgusting house can be incredibly overwhelming.
-It causes us to feel completely out of control because it is a constant reminder of all the things we need to do.
-It’s like a never ending to-do list that taunts us every time we walk through the door.
+A dirty messy house can be incredibly overwhelming.
+It causes us to feel completely out of control because it is a constant reminder of all the things we need to do (like we need that!).
+It’s like a never-ending to-do list that taunts us every time we walk through the door.

 How to Prepare to Clean a Disgusting House